daffainfo/ctf-writeup/ICSJWG CTF 2023/The Historian Channel - 2/README.md

 > Flag format: full path of file.
 Example: if the file accessed was /folder/file.txt, the flag would be /folder/file.txt

 ## About the Challenge
-We have been given a log file to analyze (You can download the file [here](access.log)).
+We were given a log file to analyze (You can download the file [here](access.log)).
 And we need to find the full path of the file that the user accessed

 ## How to Solve?
 If we check on the log file, there are some suspicious request that the suspicious user trying to find some configuration files such as `config.txt` or `config.ini`